It’s time to close the wage gap.

 Support strong public schools by taking these actions today.

 More than three-quarters of women—half the American workforce and nearly 80 percent of educators—will be pregnant and employed at some point in their lives.
 Women are important breadwinners in their families, yet all too often, pregnant women are pushed out of their jobs or forced to risk their health to continue earning a paycheck when they are pregnant.
-The Pregnant Workers Fairness Act (H.R.
-1065), which passed the House with strong bipartisan support, would create a uniform national standard for reasonable accommodations for pregnancy, childbirth, and related conditions.
+The Pregnant Workers Fairness Act (S. 1486/H.R.
+1065), which passed both the Senate HELP Committee and the full House of Representatives with strong bipartisan support, would create a uniform national standard for reasonable accommodations for pregnancy, childbirth, and related conditions.

-Email your senators and tell them to support the Pregnant Workers Fairness Act.
+Email your Senators and tell them to vote yes on the Pregnant Workers Fairness Act.

 Women earn just 82 cents for every dollar White men earn—and the pay disparity is worse for Black, Hispanic, and Indigenous women.
 This gender gap exists across nearly all occupations, including female-dominated professions such as education.
 The Paycheck Fairness Act of 2021 (S. 205/H.R.
 7) will help end these disparities and show our students that we believe in equal pay for equal work.

 Email your senators and ask them to support the Paycheck Fairness Act of 2021.